MicrosoftDocs/dynamics365smb-docs/business-central/admin-job-queues-schedule-tasks.md

 The value in the **Earliest Start Date/Time** field on the **Job Queue Entry Card** page shows the next time the job will run.
 There are several factors that can affect whether a job queue entry actually runs at that time.

 The most common factors are the number of job queue entries in an environment, and the overall number of scheduled tasks.
 To protect performance levels, there are operational limits.
-If you have numerous entries in the queue and, for example, one of them fails or the entries just take longer than expected, the next job might not start at the expected time.
+If you have a lot of entries in the queue and, for example, one of them fails or the entries just take longer than expected, the next job might not start at the expected time.
 If you have codeunits that are generating 100,000 or more scheduled tasks, you should investigate whether you actually need all of those tasks.
 You can access the list of all scheduled tasks on the **Scheduled Tasks** page.

 To learn more about monitoring the status of job queue entries, go to [To view status for any job](#to-view-status-for-any-job).
 To learn more about operational limits, go to [Asynchronous task limits](/dynamics365/business-central/dev-itpro/administration/operational-limits-online#Task).